Medical Assistant Program Admission

 - Students can enter the program during Spring term at the Willow Creek Center or Fall term at the Cascade Campus.

-- The Medical Assisting program will be accepting 24 students for spring term 2014 based on the number of points applicants receive.
+- The Medical Assisting program generally accepts 24 students each fall term and 24 students each spring term based on the number of points applicants receive.